 A t-structure $\tau =(\mathcal{U},\mathcal{U}^\perp [1])$ will be called a \emph{(bounded, resp. classical) (partial) tilting t-structure} when there is a (bounded, resp. classical ) (partial) tilting set $\mathcal{T}$ of $\mathcal{D}$ such that $\tau =({}^\perp (\mathcal{T}^{\perp_{\leq 0}}),\mathcal{T}^{\perp_{<0}})$. \end{opr}

-\begin{rem} Although, we won't use it in this paper, one can define \emph{bounded (partial) silting set} and \emph{bounded (partial) silting t-structure} just replacing 'tilting' by 'silting' last definition.
+\begin{rem} Although, we will not use it in this paper, one can define \emph{bounded (partial) silting sets} and \emph{bounded (partial) silting t-structures} just replacing `tilting' by `silting' in the last definition.
 When $A$ is an ordinary algebra, one can easily see that a bounded silting object of $\mathcal{D}(A)$ is exactly what is called a semi-tilting complex in \cite{W} and a big silting complex in \cite{AMV}. \end{rem}

 In the proof of our next result and throughout the rest of this section, we will assume that the reader is acquainted with (small) dg categories and their derived categories.
 Our terminology is mainly taken from \cite{K2}, but we will use several results from \cite{K}.
 However, we will still keep the notation $\mathcal{K}(\mathcal{A})$ (instead of $\mathcal{H}\mathcal{A}$ as in Keller's papers) for the homotopy category of $\mathcal{A}$.